 You can find so many types of wire brushes used for grill cleaning on the market today.
 Find the one that works best for you and use it to scrape all of the remaining chunks of food in your grate.
 There are also different cleaning solutions alongside those grill brushes which can assist you further in cleaning your grill grate.

 When cleaning a cast iron grill grate, you can use a combination of water and apple cider vinegar to sanitize.
 Repeat until you can get most of the remaining chunks of food off of the grate.

 Apply mild soap

 You can use mild soap to remove any excess grease and finish off by rinsing the grate with warm water.

 Wipe the grate dry

 You can use a clean cloth to wipe the grate, making sure it is completely dry.
-It is important to dry it because iron and water equal rust, and that is the last thing we would want to happen to your cast iron grill grates.
+It’s extremely important to dry it because iron and water equals rust, and that is the last thing we would want to happen to your cast iron grill grates.

 Heat the grate

 After you have “seasoned” your grate, heat it and ensure that your grill grate is fully covered.
 Once done, you can use aluminum foil to cover the grates and finally place them on the grill.
 Turn on your grill and put the temperature on high, leave it for about 10 minutes, and make sure that you close your lid while at it.
 After that, turn it off and season the grill again.